Rauttis/aws-s3-static-site-cdk/README.md

 ```
 subdomain is optional.

-This might take a while as creating the cloudfront distribution can take up to 30 minutes.
+This might take a while as creating the cloudfront distribution for the first time can take up to 30 minutes.

 ### 3. Deploy Site Content
 Modify content inside `website/src/index.html` as you please.